chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ## Chef Automate in ServiceNow

-Once the installation and configuration of the Chef Automate Integration App in ServiceNow finishes, you can view the **Chef Automate** menu in ServiceNow.
+Once the installation and configuration of the Chef Automate Integration App in ServiceNow completes, you can view the **Chef Automate** menu in ServiceNow.

 {{< figure src="/images/automate/snow_integration_navigation.png" alt="Navigation">}}